sriyogesh94/dcos-docs/1.10/overview/concepts.md

 ### <a name="cloud-template"></a>Cloud Template

-A cloud template is an infrastructure-specific method of decoratively describing a DC/OS cluster.
+A cloud template is an infrastructure-specific method of declaratively describing a DC/OS cluster.

 For more information, see [Cloud Installation Options](/docs/1.10/installing/cloud/).